jamesdoh0109/frontend-challenge-f24/README.md

 In addition to simpler routing, Next.js can pre-render pages on the server.
 By generating HTML on the server side, Next.js can deliver pages faster, improve SEO (not too much relevant with this project), and enhance overall performance.
 This applies even when we are not fetching any data from the server because Next.js can still pre-render static pages at build time using Static Site Generation (SSG).
-This means that even without fetching data from the server, the HTML will be generated ahead of time and served instantly when a user visits the page.
+This means that even without fetching data from the server, the HTML will be generated ahead of time and served instantly when students visit the page.

 #### CSS Modules